cunybpl/nycet_pnp/src/content/measurement_techniques/water-pressure-and-pump-curve.md

 url: "/documents/measurement-technique/water-pressure-and-pump-curve"
 ---

-## Description of Water Pressure and Pump Curve
+## Understanding Water Pressure and Pump Curve Measurements

 This technique uses water pressure measurements to infer the water flow rate (in GPM) for a pump.
 This is called the pump curve method because it uses the pump curve, pressure data and technical specifications of a pump to determine the water flow rate, as illustrated in Figure 1.
 A water loop system can have multiple pumps and the water flow rate for each pump must be determined and then summed to obtain the total flow rate of the water loop.
 Measurement data is used to calculate how much heat is added or removed by the heating or cooling plant; data is also used to calculate energy/heat recovered with a liquid-to-liquid heat recovery system.